openmanuscript/openmanuscript/specification_v1.1.md

 Chapters are numbered automatically based on their order in the file.
 Scenes are included in the order that they appear in the scene list.

+- **required tags** These must be present.
+  - **scenes** An array of scene names.
+These are expected to be present in the `scenes` directory, but this is not strictly required by the specification.
+- **optional tags** These are defined by the specification, but need not be present.
   - **desc**  A short description of the chapter, to be used in outlines.
   - **pov**   Point of view of the chapter.
 Any string is valid.
-- **scenes** An array of scene names.
-These are expected to be present in the `scenes` directory, but this is not strictly required by the specification.
   - **setting** The setting of the scene.
 Any string is valid.
   - **story** A description of the story points in a scene.
-This is used for notes to the author, and is not included in the outline.
+This is used for
+  - **summary** A scene file that is a summary of the chapter.
+Expected to be in the `scenes` directory. notes to the author, and is not included in the outline.
   - **tags** An array of strings used to define collections of chapters.
   - **title** The title of the chapter.
   - **tod** Time of day.
 Any string is valid.
-- **summary** A scene file that is a summary of the chapter.
-Expected to be in the `scenes` directory.
   - Other valid `JSON` data may be present, but is not part of this
     specification.

 ```
     CHAPTER specification